How do robotic arms work? A comprehensive 2025 guide

 SCARA arm

-The SCARA robot, short for Selective Compliance Assembly Robot Arm, is a multitasker of sorts.
+The SCARA robot, short for Selective Compliance Assembly Robot Arm, is a multijober of sorts.
 It can move in three directions and twist around.
 It's lightning-fast and ideal for jobs like assembling things and stacking cases of products or goods on pallets.

 Cylindrical arm